 Breathing is magic.
 Breathing is life.
 Breathing happens automatically, but you can also consciously take charge of your breathing to control your mind.

 The oldest known breathing practices come from Pranayama (Prana = vital or cosmic energy, Ayama = extension, expansion) in the Tantric / Yogic tradition that works with prolongation and restraint of breath.

-Breath control in pranayama aims at cultivation energy in the body and still the mind.
+Breath control in pranayama aims at cultivating energy in the body and still the mind.

-Navy Seals learn to practice ‘box breathing,’ which helps to develop a calm, focused mind that excels at managing stress.
-The practice consists of breathing, that is inhaling, holding the breath, exhaling, holding the breath, inhaling again, and so forth at equal lengths, typically to a count of five.
+Navy Seals learn to practice ‘box breathing,’ which helps develop a calm, focused mind that excels at managing stress.
+The practice consists of breathing, inhaling, holding the breath, exhaling, holding the breath, inhaling again, and so forth at equal lengths, typically to a count of five.

 Working with your breath is fascinating.
 And practicing breath control is a fantastic tool on the path of self-optimization and conquering fear.

 Maintain a Positive Inner Dialogue in the Face of Adversity